-DACA deal in final stages: 'Crossing the Ts'
+House DACA deal in final stages

 The cut visas from family categories and diversity would be reallocated to the new green card category and employment categories.

-It will appropriate $25 billion for the wall and border security.
+It would appropriate $25 billion for the wall and border security.

 It would also include some of the administration's requests for enforcement powers, including making it harder to pursue asylum claims in the US and making it possible to immediately return unaccompanied children to Central America unless they establish they have a claim to asylum under the new higher standard.